jarekstrzele/obsidian_notes/HASKELL/Real World Haskell/2 Types and Functions.md

 	- its value **does not change**
 	- we can always use the name of the variable instead of writing out the expression
 	- in *imperative* languages *variable* is a way of identifying a *memory location*
+	- Type variables always start with a lowercase letter
+	-
 ```haskell
 -- this code results in an error
 x = 10